AdityaSingh-02/Gsoc-23/README.md

  </a>
 </p>

-## Deliverables
+## ⚙️ Deliverables
 The following are the Deliverables
-- Step by Step guided tours
+- The Tours are available for the latest and previous branch i.e 6.3.2
-- Set of 9 Essential tours
+- Set of 9 essential tours which is enough to make any contributor or developer to get familiar with codebase
-- Best for the beginners
+- Users can access tours by using `ctrl+shift+p` or `cmd+shift+p` and then `CodeTour: start tour`

 **All of the targets were completed during the GSOC period✨**